verlok/inp-workshop/guide/19-interrupt.md

-# Strategy 2: interrupt long running work
+# Strategy 2: interrupt long-running work

 Here's what we want... even if we're in the middle of work, we want to *pause our busy work* to start handling any new interactions, right away.

 Challenge: How can we do that?

-There are some apis like `isInputPending`, but I think it's better to split long tasks up into chunks.
+There are some APIs like `isInputPending`, but I think it's better to split long tasks up into chunks.

 First attempt: let's do something simple.
 Replace this: